Chicago in October: fall foliage, Halloween & must-see attractions

 Other attractions to look out for, especially for those with their own transport, are the pumpkin patches outside of the city where you can pick the perfect jack-o’-lantern from the field where it grew.
 Ghost tours also feature heavily, although it’s just as much fun to join a classic Hop-On Hop-Off sightseeing bus and make up your own ghoulish tales along the way.

-Explore the city’s grand buildings
+Explore Chicago's grand buildings and skyline

 chicago in october